DTC-United/ollama-with-open-webui/README.md

 ````
 [Errno 13] error while attempting to bind on address ('0.0.0.0', 8080): der zugriff auf einen socket war aufgrund der zugriffsrechte des sockets unzulässig
 ````
-This shows, that the port is already in use and can't be blocked by open-webui.
+This shows, that the port is already in use and can't be blocked by Open-WebUI.
 You need to kill the programm, thats blocking Port 8080.

 # Finishing the Installations

-If everything is working, you just need to create an Account (it's local only) and then see a ChatGPT like GUI.
+If everything is working, you just need to open the localhost adress [Open WebUI GUI](http://localhost:8080/) create an Account (it's local only) and then see a ChatGPT like GUI.

 By clicking at the "Arena Model" at the top of the left, you can choose your preferred LLM, which answers your questions.